nndpznn/CultClassic/README.md

 # cultClassic

 ## HOW TO USE:
 - Use 'python3 -m scripts.train' to call the training function.
-Will make this prettier later.
+- Use 'python3 -m scripts.test' to call the evaluation function.
+- Use 'python3 -m scripts.testNuser user-id top-k-items' to call the recommendation function, to get user n's top k recommended movies by the model.

 ## TODO:
 - TRAINING: Create scripts to train the model on real data, cost/loss function, adjusting weights, etc.